-In January 2016, the FASB issued ASU No. 2016-01, Financial Instruments-Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities ("ASU 2016-01").
+In January 2016, the FASB issued ASU No. 2016-01, Financial Instruments-Overall (Subtopic 825-10): Recognition and Measurement of Financial Liabilities ("ASU 2016-01").
 The main objective of this update is to enhance the reporting model for financial instruments to provide users of financial statements with more decision-useful information.
 ASU 2016-01 changes how entities measure certain equity investments and present changes in the fair value of financial liabilities measured under the fair value option that are attributable to their own credit.
 The guidance also changes certain disclosure requirements and other aspects of current U.S. GAAP.
 Further, in March 2018, the FASB issued "Technical Corrections and Improvements to Financial Instruments-Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities", which provides further guidance on adjustments for observable transaction for equity securities without a readily determinable fair value and clarification on fair value option for liabilities instruments.
 ASU 2016-01 is effective for annual reporting periods, and interim periods within those years beginning after December 15, 2017.
-The Group elected to adopt this new guidance beginning for the year ending December 31, 2019 and interim periods in the year ending December 31, 2020.
+The Group elected to adopt this new guidance beginning for the year ending December 31, 2020.
 The Group is currently evaluating and does not believe the adoption of the standard will have a significant impact on its consolidated financial statements.